 The /MRODB identifier (required) and its corresponding text string specify the MOVES rate output database name.
 This database must be in the MySQL data folder.
 Only the database name is required.
-The input database must contain the following MOVES output database tables: rateperdistance (only if the rateperdistance output flag is "Yes"), rateperstart (only if the rateperdistance output flag is "Yes"), rateperstart (only if the rateperdistence output flag is "Yes"), rateperstart output flag is "Yes"), ratepervehicle (only if the evaporative rate calculation output flag is "Yes"), rateperhour (only if the rateperhour output flag is "Yes"), movesrun, and moveserror.
+The input database must contain the following MOVES output database tables: rateperdistance (only if the rateperdistance output flag is "Yes"), rateperstart (only if the rateperstart output flag is "Yes"), rateperprofile (only if the evaporative rate calculation output flag is "Yes"), rateperhour (only if the rateperhour output flag is "Yes"), movesrun, and moveserror.